Top 5 2nd Quarter Trades of Go - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Goodman Financial CORP reduced their investment in NAS:VCSH by 195,036 shares.
-The trade had a 4.33% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.63.
+Goldstein Munger & Associates reduced their investment in ARCA:IWB by 4,418 shares.
+The trade had a 0.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $225.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.